OpenDataology/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

 Follow these steps to verify the deployment:

-1. When the deployment finishes, check the resources installed in the namespace `kubeflow` in your new cluster.
+1. When the deployment finishes, check the resources installed in the namespace `OpenDataology` in your new cluster.
 To do this from the command line, first set your `kubectl` credentials to point to the new cluster:

     ```bash
     gcloud container clusters get-credentials "${KF_NAME}" --zone "${ZONE}" --project "${KF_PROJECT}"
     ```

-    Then, check what's installed in the `kubeflow` namespace of your GKE cluster:
+    Then, check what's installed in the `OpenDataology` namespace of your GKE cluster:

     ```bash
-    kubectl -n kubeflow get all
+    kubectl -n OpenDataology get all
     ```

-### Access the Kubeflow user interface (UI)
+### Access the OpenDataology user interface (UI)

-To access the Kubeflow central dashboard, follow these steps:
+To access the OpenDataology central dashboard, follow these steps:

 1. Use the following command to grant yourself the [IAP-secured Web App User](https://cloud.google.com/iap/docs/managing-access) role: